Glossary term

 Superintelligence is not limited to a specific form or medium.
 It could be a digital computer, an ensemble of networked computers, cultured cortical tissue, or any other form that can exhibit high-level cognitive performance.

-Nick Bostrom, a philosopher at the University of Oxford, defines superintelligence as "any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest".
+Nick Bostrom, a philosopher formerly at the University of Oxford's Future of Humanity Institute (which closed in 2024), defines superintelligence as "any intellect that greatly exceeds the cognitive performance of humans in virtually all domains of interest".
 This means that a superintelligence would outperform humans not just in one specific task, but across a wide range of tasks and fields.

-Currently, superintelligence remains a theoretical concept rather than a practical reality.
-Most of the development today in computer science and AI is inclined toward artificial narrow intelligence (ANI), which implies that AI programs are designed to solve only specific problems.
+Superintelligence remains a theoretical concept rather than a practical reality.
+Most AI development to date has been directed toward artificial narrow intelligence (ANI), meaning AI systems designed to solve only specific problems rather than exhibit general superhuman intellect.

 The potential creation of superintelligent entities is sometimes associated with the concept of a technological singularity, a hypothetical future point in time when technological growth becomes uncontrollable and irreversible, resulting in unforeseeable changes to human civilization.